Construction of higher-dimensional ALF Calabi-Yau metrics: Introduction

 The proof of Theorem \ref{theorem introduction main theorem part 2} follows the approach of Tian-Yau's work \cite{zbMATH04186562, zbMATH00059791}, which is a non-compact version of the classical Calabi-Yau theorem.

-Finally let us discuss some aspects that are still open.
+Finally, let us discuss some aspects that are still open.

 It is worth pointing out that Theorem \ref{theorem introduction main theorem part 2} is an existence result.
 Since we have already found many different ALF Calabi-Yau metrics on the same complex space, the uniqueness problem should be proposed more or less as follows: Given a prescribed asymptotic cone and K\"ahler class, is the ALF Calabi-Yau metric unique?
-We mention \cite{sze2020uniqueness} as a result of this type for asymptotically conic Calabi-Yau metrics.
+We mention \cite{sze2020uniqueness} and \cite{conlonhein2024} as results of this type for asymptotically conic Calabi-Yau metrics.

 Both Theorem \ref{theorem introduction main theorem part 1} and Theorem \ref{theorem introduction main theorem part 2} produce ALF Calabi-Yau metrics of even complex dimension.
-So it is open whether there exists an ALF Calabi-Yau metric of odd complex dimension.
+So, it is open whether there exists an ALF Calabi-Yau metric of odd complex dimension.

-As we shall see in Proposition \ref{estimate of K, generalized}, the curvature decay of Taub-NUT deformation given by Theorem \ref{theorem introduction main theorem part 1} is of order $O(\frac{1}{r})$.
-It will be interesting to find example of ALF Calabi-Yau metric whose curvature decay is of order $O(\frac{1}{r^2})$.